 Compression hosiery can be used as an alternative to compression bandaging for the treatment of active ulcers.
 It is also very useful for preventing ulcer recurrences.
 Compression hosiery is classified according to the pressure level applied at the ankle.

 Measurements of the lower leg need to be taken to ensure the stocking fits properly.
-A correctly fitted stocking will produce an effective graduation in pressure and be comfortable to wear.
+A correctly fitted stocking will produce effective graduation in pressure and be comfortable to wear.
 A poorly fitted stocking may cause discomfort, trauma and more harm than good.
-In most cases stockings are worn up to just below the knee, although thigh length stocking are available if there is swelling above or below the knee or where there is joint deformity.
+In most cases, stockings are worn up to just below the knee, although thigh length stocking is available if there is swelling above or below the knee or where there is a joint deformity.

 Compression hosiery is made from a number of different fibres including nylon, cotton yarn and elastane.
-Off-the-shelf stockings include circular knit stockings and flat-bed knit stockings.
-Flat-bed knit stockings are more flexible than circular knit stockings, making them easier to get on and off.
+Off-the-shelf stockings include circularly knit stockings and flat-bed knit stockings.
+Flat-bed knit stockings are more flexible than circularly knit stockings, making them easier to get on and off.
 Net stockings and one-way stretch stockings are available as made-to-measure items.

 Studies on compression hosiery show that following removal of the stocking there is little evidence of reversal of the underlying disease process such as improvement in calf muscle function or restoration of the valves.
 Hence, patients need to be made aware that graduated compression hosiery, in conjunction with exercise, diet, limb elevation and skin care, is part of the long-term management plan of venous insufficiency and leg ulceration.

 Antiembolism stockings are not the same as support stockings or compression hosiery.
 A popular type is T.E.D.® stocking.
 Antiembolism stockings do have graduated compression to speed blood flow up the leg, but they are designed to worn when lying down rather than upright.
 They are worn postoperatively – the intention is to prevent embolism or blood clots.